 - The range of soundscapes is insane.
-It has over 400 soundscapes alone and all of them (which we have personally tested) are very accurate to the sounds they claim to be; pretty realistic if you ask me.
+It has over 400 soundscapes and all of them (which we have personally tested) are very accurate to the sounds they claim to be; pretty realistic if you ask me.

 - The stylish design is ideal for the modern home today.
 That, and of course the fact that you need not control it on your own when the external noise increases/decreases around you is clever.

-- The range of timings available is useful and you won’t have to leave it on all night.
+- The range of timings available is useful, and you won’t have to leave it on all night.

 HoMedics Sound Spa

 If you are browsing through potential options amidst the lower priced machines, we’d say that this is definitely one of the better ones.
-Of course, there are other brands that sell their products in the same price range, but I think that it’s important to evaluate each one of them based on the value of purchase.
+Of course, other brands sell their products in the same price range, but I think that it’s important to evaluate each one of them based on the value of the purchase.
 Better to buy smart than end up regretting what you bought in the first place.

 What’s special about the HoMedics Sound Spa?
 I think an endearing feature about the same is how good the sound quality is, especially at the price they’re offering it at.
 Also the the sound is prett6y much adequate to mask reasonable range of external noises.

 If you’re looking for something that you don’t need to put too much money into and want a nice, soothing sound playing in the background which will help you sleep, then I’d say that this is a good inexpensive option for white noise generation.